JHU-PL-Lab/www-fpse/lecture/lists.md

 #### List.map

-* `List.map` is super powerful, apply some operation we supply to every element of a list:
+* `List.map` is very powerful, apply some operation we supply to every element of a list making a new list:

 ```ocaml
 # List.map ~f:(fun x -> x + 1) [1;-1;2;-2;0];;